sofwerx/eclipse-che/README.md

 # eclipse-che

-This is a management harness for an eclipse-che environment.
+This is a management harness for a docker based [eclipse-che](https://www.eclipse.org/che/) environment.

-# Usage:
+# Docker:

 Install `docker` and `docker-compose` for your development workstation following the Docker documentation.

 - https://docs.docker.com/engine/installation/
 - https://docs.docker.com/compose/install/

+`docker-engine` is the thing running inside a linux host OS.

+- On Windows, you need hyper-v to run a Linux VM, which does not come with Home Edition.
+- On Mac, it will use xhyve which is built-in and free.
+- On Linux, it will install a `docker-engine` natively on your linux host OS, so no VM will be required.

+`docker-compose` is a command-line tool for managing a group of containers with a `docker-compose.yml` file in your projects.

+# Usage:

 Clone this repo and run `docker-compose up` in the repo directory to start using che: